aojeda/EEGBrowser/README.md

 * Use the `<<` and `>>` keys to move to the next page centered around the selected event marker.
 * Use `-` or `+` buttons to reduce or increase the scale respectively.
 * Click on the figure and use `-` or `+` keys in your keypad to reduce or increase the scale respectively.
+* Use the mouse to select bad trials.
+See example [here](https://github.com/aojeda/EEGBrowser/wiki/Example:-manual-trial-rejection).

 ## Developers